 6

 If you change your mooring location, add expensive equipment, start racing, or plan an offshore cruise, notify your insurer before the change takes effect.
-Failure to disclose material changes can void your policy or result in a claim being declined.
+Failure to disclose material changes can void your policy or result in a claim being declined under Australian insurance law.

 7

-If your yacht is worth over $150,000 - $200,000, a specialist marine insurance broker can access underwriters and products not available through direct insurers.
-Brokers can also help with complex needs like bluewater cruising, charter use, or multihull cover.
+If your yacht is worth over $200,000 - $250,000, a specialist marine insurance broker can access underwriters and products not available through direct insurers.
+Brokers can also help with complex needs like bluewater cruising, charter arrangements, or multihull cover.

 Frequently Asked Questions

-No, yacht insurance is not legally compulsory in New Zealand.
-However, most marinas and yacht clubs require evidence of current third-party liability insurance (typically $1M - $2M minimum) as a condition of berthing or mooring.
-If you have a marine mortgage, your lender will also require hull insurance.
+No. Yacht insurance is not legally compulsory in any Australian state or territory.
+However, most marinas and yacht clubs require evidence of current third-party liability insurance (typically $5M - $10M minimum) as a condition of berthing or mooring.
+If you have a marine mortgage or finance arrangement, your lender will also require hull insurance.

-How much does yacht insurance cost in NZ?
+How much does yacht insurance cost in Australia?

 Does yacht insurance cover me while racing?

 Most standard yacht policies exclude or limit cover during racing.
 You typically need a racing extension, which covers collision damage, rigging failure, and crew injury during organised racing events.
-The cost is usually 10-20% of your base premium.
-Always check your policy wording before entering any competitive event.
+The cost is usually 10 - 20% of your base premium.
+Always verify your racing cover before entering any competitive event, particularly major offshore races like the Sydney to Hobart.

-Agreed value means you and your insurer agree on the yacht's value when the policy starts - this is the amount paid in a total loss.
+Agreed value means you and your insurer agree on the yacht's value when the policy commences - this is the amount paid in a total loss scenario.
 Market value means the insurer determines what the yacht was worth at the time of loss, which may be less than you expect.
-Agreed value provides certainty and is generally worth the slightly higher premium.
+Agreed value provides certainty and is generally worth the slightly higher premium, especially for well-maintained or upgraded yachts.

-Am I covered if I sail to the Pacific Islands?
+Am I covered if I sail to the Pacific Islands or New Zealand?

-Standard NZ yacht policies cover coastal waters, typically within 200 nautical miles of the NZ coastline.
-Sailing to the Pacific Islands (Fiji, Tonga, New Caledonia, etc.) requires an extended cruising endorsement or a specialist bluewater policy.
-This needs to be arranged before departure and typically specifies approved routes and date windows.
+Standard Australian yacht policies cover coastal waters, typically within 200 nautical miles of the Australian coastline.
+Sailing to New Zealand, Fiji, Tonga, New Caledonia, or other Pacific destinations requires an extended cruising endorsement or a specialist bluewater policy.
+This must be arranged before departure and typically specifies approved routes and date windows.

-Does my yacht insurance cover the dinghy and outboard?
+Does my yacht insurance cover the tender and outboard?

 Most yacht policies include cover for tenders (dinghies) and outboard motors as part of the vessel's equipment, subject to sub-limits.
-However, the dinghy may need to be declared separately if it's above a certain value.
-Always check the specific limits for auxiliary craft in your policy wording.
+However, the tender may need to be separately declared if it exceeds a certain value.
+Always check the specific limits for auxiliary craft in your Product Disclosure Statement (PDS).

 What happens if my yacht sinks at its mooring?

 Your hull insurance covers the loss of the yacht itself (repair or total loss payout).
 Salvage and wreck removal cover pays for raising the yacht and removing the wreck if required by the harbour authority.
-Environmental clean-up costs (fuel and oil spill) may also be covered.
-Without insurance, the yacht owner is personally liable for all salvage and clean-up costs - which can reach $100,000+.
+Environmental clean-up costs (fuel and oil spill containment) may also be covered.
+Without insurance, the yacht owner is personally liable for all salvage and clean-up costs - which can easily exceed $100,000 in Australian waters.

-Do I need a marine survey to get insurance?
+Do I need a marine survey to get yacht insurance?

-For newer yachts (under 10-15 years), most insurers do not require a survey.
+For newer yachts (under 10 - 15 years), most Australian insurers do not require a survey.
 For older vessels, or yachts above a certain value threshold, insurers may require a current marine survey (condition and valuation) before offering cover.
-A survey can also help establish the agreed value and identify any issues that need addressing.
+A survey can also help establish the agreed value and identify maintenance issues before they become insurance problems.

 Disclaimer: The information on this page is for informational purposes only and does not constitute financial, insurance, or legal advice.
 All pricing shown is indicative and based on publicly available data as of early 2026.
 Actual premiums will vary based on your vessel's value, age, construction, mooring location, usage, and claims history.
-These figures are not quotes - always obtain a personalised quote directly from the provider.
-Compare.org.nz may earn referral fees from some providers featured on this page.
+These figures are not quotes - always obtain a personalised quote directly from the provider. insurancecompared.com.au may earn referral fees from some providers featured on this page.
 This does not affect the completeness or order of our comparisons.
-For personalised financial guidance, consider consulting a licensed financial adviser.
+For more information, visit ASIC's MoneySmart website.
+Disputes with insurers can be raised with the Australian Financial Complaints Authority (AFCA).

 Ready to Compare Yacht Insurance?

-Compare boat insurance from NZ's top providers.
+Compare boat insurance from leading Australian providers.
 Find the right cover for your yacht - it's 100% free.

 Compare Estimates